teticio/lambda-scraper/README.md

 print(asyncio.run(fetch_all(urls)))
 ```

-## Serverless VPN
+## "Serverless VPN"

-It is possible to set up a proxy server that forwards all HTTPS requests to the Lambda proxy.
+It is possible to set up a proxy server that forwards all HTTP requests to the Lambda proxy.
+(Note that websocket connections are not proxied... yet.)
 To do this, first create a Certificate Authority with

 ```bash
 openssl req -x509 -new -nodes -keyout testCA.key -sha256 -days 365 -out testCA.pem -subj '/CN=Mockttp Testing CA - DO NOT TRUST'